layilin/SP23-33852/_annotations/book2.md

 78.456 Hymen.
 Greek god of marriage.

-[place] 68.441n Antigua.
+[place] 78.441n Antigua.
 One of the Leeward Islands; colonized by the English in 1632.
 Now forms part of the nation of Antigua and Barbuda.

 79.463 old Europe's letter'd climes.
 Educated or learned climes.
-Grainger is probably referring again to the fact that Caribbean planters sent their children to Britain for their education.
+In addition to the practice of Caribbean planters sending their children to Britain for their education, this moment describes the "grand tour" in which the British might complete their education by visiting mainland Europe's (and especially Italy's) cultural capitals.

 [place] 79.469 Gaul.
 France.